 2. How long does it take to complete a project?

 I always do my best to meet your deadlines, even if they are a bit tight!
-But remember also that the sooner you send feedbacks at every stage of the project, the quicker I can go on the design.
-The schedule of the project will be mentioned in our Licensing Agreement.
+But remember also that the sooner you send feedbacks at every stage of the project, the quicker I can go on to the final illustrations.

 3. My business is based outside Europe.
 Can we still work together?